Grow your business right now; ignore everyone else ? part 1

 Growing in a recession is often the LAST thing corporate managers are thinking about, yet it is the best time to take growth steps.
 The real secret is in recognizing how to apply Alpha thinking in order to attract the customer demand that still exists during a downturn.

-Many managers forget that demand is not “dead” in a recession.
+Many managers forget that demand has not disappeared? in a recession.
 In fact, some businesses are UP this year (a fact that the news media seems to keep missing).
 Surprisingly, generating gains can actually be cheaper in this type of economy.
 But there are some secrets that help make growth a lot easier when things get tough.

 Here are some Alpha principles that create growth when everyone else is hiding: